 We would like to thank Jean-Michel Muller and Joris van der Hoeven for very fruitful discussions at the beginning of that project, Torbjörn Granlund and Kevin Ryde for their help about design issues, and Nathalie Revol for her careful reading of a previous version of this documentation.
-Kevin Ryde did a tremendous job for the portability of MPFR, and integrating it into GMP 4.x; alas the GMP developers decided in January 2004 not to include MPFR any more.
+Kevin Ryde did a tremendous job for the portability of MPFR in 2002-2004.